agermanidis/SnapchatBot/README.md

 #### The GIF Maniac (add TheGIFManiac on Snapchat; source at examples/gifmaniac.py)

-Posts the trending GIFs to its story.
+Posts popular GIFs to its story.

 #### The Connector (add TheConnector on Snapchat; source at examples/connector.py)